Bill the Minder: Episode summaries

-Bill visits his uncle Crispin, a mushroom picker who is so skilled that he can hear the mushrooms popping up from the ground.
-However, Old Crispin is growing unhappy and has taken ill.
+Bill visits his uncle Crispin, a mushroom picker who is so skilled that he can hear the mushrooms popping up from the ground, but Old Crispin is growing unhappy and has taken ill.
 He is sent on a holiday but that does not help.
 His wife tries to feed him but he refuses, until one day she feeds him jelly.
 He eats so much jelly that he becomes too fat to pick mushrooms.
 Bill builds a machine which Old Crispin can use to lose weight.
 Bill agrees to take on his two cousins Boadicea and Chad to keep them out of the way.